chrisyu-uiuc/uibackup/README.md

 ### Scheduler Configuration
 The scheduler (`scheduler.js`) automatically:
-1. Runs `generate-reports.js` every 5 minutes
+1. Runs `generate-reports.js` every minute
 2. If report generation succeeds, runs `email-sender.js`
 3. Logs all activities with timestamps to master log file
 4. Creates separate log files for each execution